awiechman55/UWIIM/README.md

 # Before Running the Model

 The UWIIM uses the Julia programming language (programmed in version 1.8.4).
+Download Julia here: https://julialang.org/downloads/ If you wish to use Julia via a Jupyter notebook, follow these instructions: https://datatofish.com/add-julia-to-jupyter/

+The UWIIM requires additional packages that can installed in your Julia environment.
+You can install a package with the following two lines of code:

+using Pkg
+Pkg.add("Package Name")

-The following packages are needed to run the UWIIM:
+The following Julia packages are needed to run the UWIIM:

 - Pkg
 - Plots; pyplot